HASwitchPlate/openHASP-docs/docs/design/data-types.md

 The return value will be either `1`/`0` or `on`/`off` depending on the context.

 ## Integer
 Numeric properties have integer values with a variable minimum and maximum input value.
 Certain object properties also support negative values.

+!!! note "Tip"
+    `int` (signed) types support both positives and negatives, `uint` (unsigned) types support only positives.

 ## String
 Properties that accept textual input.
 When sending raw text in the MQTT payload or as command parameter no quotes are needed.
 Only when a text value is included in a `jsonl` or `json` command, it needs to be quoted accoring to JSON rules.

 ## JSON Object